LaurentChardon/Octane-install/README.md

 ```
 Inst> admin source 192.0.2.99:commands
 ```
-    return is not an item on this menu. type ? or <Enter> to display menu

     Inst> No conflicts

 And then installation should proceed

 ## Post install tips

 To set prom from OS command line, man nvram
-To set resolution from OS command line, man setmon Resolution can also be set with GUI util "Display Properties in menu bar" Resolution can also be set in PROM with `setenv monitor l` for 1024x768 resolution, or `setenv monitor h` for 1280x1024
+To set resolution from OS command line, man setmon
+Resolution can also be set with GUI util "Display Properties" in menu bar
+Resolution can also be set in PROM with `setenv monitor l` for 1024x768 resolution, or `setenv monitor h` for 1280x1024